 Iris scans, where a scanner scans the iris from a distance, are more expensive but relatively harder to replicate the scans.
 Facial recognition can be in the form of 2D or 3D scans.
-2D scan fail on a number of occasions such as changing weather, or when the person changing their hairdo or putting eyeglasses or grows (or cuts) a beard.
+2D scan fails on a number of occasions such as changing the weather, or when the person changing their hairdo or putting eyeglasses or grows (or cuts) a beard.
 3D scans are more reliable even on these occasions but more expensive.

 Veins pattern recognition relies on infrared scanning and is not easy to fake the patterns.
 But conditions such as sunlight and vein-related medical conditions can cause it to fail.